 Captivating audiences worldwide with his unique exuberance and unbridled enthusiasm, American violinist Hao Zhou rose to international acclaim as both the Grand Laureate of the 2019 Montreal International Violin Competition and a First Prize winner of the 2019 Banff International String Quartet Competition.
 An accomplished soloist and chamber musician, his performances have taken him all over the world to cities such as Paris, Berlin, Brussels, Osaka, New York City, Beijing, Montreal, Banff, and London.

-His 2019-20 season will feature a debut in Florence, Italy with the New Generations Festival, a recital debut in Switzerland, and an artist residency at the Banff Center for Arts and Creativity, and will also be returning to Montréal for the Virée Classique, hosted by the Orchestre Symphonique de Montréal.
+His future engagements will feature a debut in Florence, Italy with the New Generations Festival, a recital debut in Switzerland, and an artist residency at the Banff Center for Arts and Creativity.
+He will also be returning to Montréal for the Virée Classique, hosted by the Orchestre Symphonique de Montréal.
 Since the 2019 COVID-19 pandemic, Hao has remained active with the Viano String Quartet, presenting numerous virtual concerts with various organizations including the Great Lakes Chamber Music Festival, Friends of Chamber Music of Troy, the Salt Lake Chamber Music Society, and the Banff International String Quartet Festival.

 A resident of Southern California, Hao made his debut with the Four Seasons Symphony Orchestra performing Vivaldi’s Double Concerto in A minor at the age of 9.
 Since then, he has performed with the Orchestre Symphonique de Montréal, the Colburn Orchestra, and the Downey Symphony Orchestra with renowned conductors such as